Original test-net participant.

 One unique advantage of establishing their service infrastructure on top of Cosmos is the potential for iServices to be deployed once and invoked on every chain/zone connected to the IRIS Network and Cosmos, creating a functional decentralized marketplace across the internet of blockchains.

-Most use cases brought up by the Foundation focus on the exchange of private data and e-commerce between consortium chains and private chains.
-For example, healthcare data could be easily exchanged privately between an insurance consortium and a chain composed solely of hospitals so that better measures and pricing can be established for patients.
+Most use cases brought up by the Foundation focus on exchanging private data and e-commerce between consortium chains and private chains.
+For example, an insurance consortium and a chain composed solely of hospitals could easily exchange healthcare data privately to establish better measures and pricing for patients.

 In IRIS, both the validator’s self-bond and the token holder’s bond are at risk of slashing.